karakum-team/karakum/docs/guides/Basic_usage.md

 This instructs Karakum to remove all symbols (regex `.*`) after `libraryName` in JS module.

 Another problem is more interesting.
-We can see some strange construction in generated code:
+We can see some strange construct in the generated code:

 ```kotlin
 external object String {